Table of Contents

 4.4 King Of The Garden

-The vines can grow up to ten feet tall, but they can be cut back.
-The beans take a long time to mature, roughly 85 to 90 days, but they are of exceptional quality.
+The vines can grow up to ten feet tall but can be cut back.
+The beans take a long time to mature, roughly 85 to 90 days, but they are exceptional.

 5. Bush Beans